vmware/container-service-extension/docs/cse3_1/CSE31.md

 to the desired organizations.

 ### 2.3 Kubernetes Container Clusters UI plugin
+Kubernetes Container Clusters UI plugin 3.2.0 is available out of the box with VCD 10.3.2.
 Kubernetes Container Clusters UI plugin 3.1.0 is available out of the box with VCD 10.3.1.
 Kubernetes Container Clusters UI plugin 3.0.0 is available out of the box with VCD 10.3.0.